leafylyfe/Midterm-GTWebmap/README.md

 - **Connections** – Lines from each quake to the nearest hospital.

 ### Author
-Created by *Kristina Matunis* for a geospatial web mapping assignment using Leaflet and Turf.js.
+Created by *Krystyna Matunis* for a geospatial web mapping assignment using Leaflet and Turf.js.
 © 2025 – Open-source educational use.